ramrom/rams_dot_files/cheatsheets/computer_science_cheatsheet.md

     - for a min heap, parent node value is less than it's child nodes values. for max heap it's greater than
 - most often a binary tree, and a complete one
 - performance is `Nlog(k)` - where k is top k things heap tracks, better than `Nlog(N)` for full sort to get top k
-- can be constructed and stored in an array, usually an array is used
+- can be constructed and stored in an array, usually an array is used b/c it's fast(no pointer follows to children)
     - parent and children indices are defined based on complete and left-filled leafs properties
 - it is used to implement priority queues (often conflated with heaps)
     - the next item is the root, which will have the highest or lowest value guaranteed by the heap structure